A1rPun/nurture/README.md

 Function name | Speed | Remarks
 --- | --- | ---
-Fib | Slow | Slow because of unoptimized recursion, but the best to read Fib linear | Quick | Imperative definition.
+Fib | Slow | Slow because of unoptimized recursion, but the best to read Fib linear | Quick | Imperative definition
-Fib formula | Quickest | Binet's formula is precise till approximate 70th fib number because of floating-point arithmetic Fib tail recursive | Quicker | The best version in most languages.
+Fib formula | Quicker | Binet's formula is precise till approximate 70th fib number because of floating-point arithmetic Fib tail recursive | Quicker | Optimized recursion.
 Easy to read Fib formal | Slow | Explicitly state all code paths. `F0 = 0`, `F1 = 1`, `Fn = Fn-1 + Fn-2`
-Fib memoization | Moderate | An optimized recursion.
-Hold a cache of return values for subsequent calls to the function.
 Fib list | Quick | Return a list from 0 to N
+Fib generator | Quicker | Generate the Nth number based on the amount of `next` calls (starting with 0)

 ## Todo
 - How to package in every language